Observing light-by-light scattering at the Large Hadron Collider

 Various features can be used to separate $\gaga$-fusion from CEP and, in general, $\Pom$-mediated events.
 Whereas systems from quasi-real photon-fusion are produced almost at rest and thus the final-state photons are emitted back-to-back with balanced pair transverse momentum (p$_{\rm T}^{\gaga}\approx$~0, smeared by the experimental resolution), typical CEP photon pairs peak instead at p$_{\rm T}^{\gaga}\approx$~0.5~GeV and have moderate tails in their azimuthal acoplanarity $\Delta\phi_{\gaga}$.
 Central exclusive $\gaga$ production is the least reducible of all potential backgrounds as other diffractive and $\gamma$-induced final-states with photons have larger p$_{\rm T}^{\gaga}$ and diphoton acoplanarities.
-By imposing very tight cuts in the pair momentum, p$_{\rm T}^{\gaga}\lesssim$~0.1~GeV and acoplanarity $\Delta\phi_{\gaga}-\pi\lesssim$~0.04 in our \madgraph\ and \superchic\ samples, we find that CEP $\gaga$ can be reduced by a factor of about 35 while only about 30\% of the elastic $\gaga$ signal events are lost.
-However, the resulting LbyL/CEP ratio of order 50 is still too large to make feasible the LbyL observation with proton beams.
-The situation is more advantageous for \pPb\ collisions where LbyL is only about 60 times smaller than CEP, as obtained scaling by A~=~208 the \pp\ cross section at 8.8~TeV, $\sigma_{gg\to\gaga}^{\rm CEP}$~=~16$^{\times 3}_{\times 1/3}$~pb, multiplied by the square of the Pb gluon shadowing ($R_g^{\rm Pb/p}\approx$~0.7, according to the EPS09 nuclear PDF~\cite{eps09} in the relevant range of gluon fractional momenta $x\approx$~5$\cdot 10^{-4}$ and virtualities Q$^{2}\approx$~5~GeV$^{2}$).
+By imposing very tight cuts in the pair momentum, p$_{\rm T}^{\gaga}\lesssim$~0.1~GeV and acoplanarity $\Delta\phi_{\gaga}-\pi\lesssim$~0.04 in our \madgraph\ and \superchic\ samples, we find that CEP $\gaga$ can be reduced by a factor of about 90 with minimum losses of the elastic $\gaga$ signal.
+However, the final LbyL/CEP ratio after cuts, of order 20, is still too large to make feasible the LbyL observation with proton beams.
+The situation is more advantageous for \pPb\ collisions where LbyL is only about 6 times smaller than CEP, as obtained scaling by A~=~208 the \pp\ cross section at 8.8~TeV, $\sigma_{gg\to\gaga}^{\rm CEP}$~=~16$^{\times 3}_{\times 1/3}$~pb, multiplied by the square of the Pb gluon shadowing ($R_g^{\rm Pb/p}\approx$~0.7, according to the EPS09 nuclear PDF~\cite{eps09} in the relevant range of gluon fractional momenta $x\approx$~5$\cdot 10^{-4}$ and virtualities Q$^{2}\approx$~5~GeV$^{2}$).
 A final LbyL/CEP ratio of order one is reachable applying the aforementioned p$_{\rm T}^{\gaga}$ and $\Delta\phi_{\gaga}$ cuts.
-Yet, given the low \pPb\ event rates expected (Table~\ref{tab:1}) a potential observation of LbyL scattering would require a ten-fold increment of the integrated luminosity (which can be achieved increasing the p-beam intensity from its conservative default value~\cite{d'Enterria:2009er}) and a careful control of the CEP background.\\
+Yet, given the low \pPb\ event rates expected (Table~\ref{tab:1}) a potential observation of LbyL scattering would require an increment of the integrated luminosity (which can be achieved increasing the p-beam intensity from its conservative default value~\cite{d'Enterria:2009er}) and a careful control of the CEP background.\\